rackerlabs/docs-dxp-handbook/docs/pre-go-live/apm-tooling.rst

 Add your teams to APM tooling
 =============================

-You can request that the RAS Digital Experience team provides you with read-only access to either AppDynamics or New Relic® so that you can view the dashboard and metrics.
+You can ask the RAS Digital Experience team to provide you with read-only access to either AppDynamics or New Relic® so that you can view the dashboard and metrics.
 Because you have read-only access, you must submit a ticket to the RAS Digital Experience team to request a change to any